-Memorial Day 2018 Hours: Find Out Which Banks, Stores, And Restaurants Are Open On Monday
+Memorial Day 2018: Find Out Which Banks, Stores, And Restaurants Are Open On Monday

 — Fogo de Chão (@fogorestaurants) May 22, 2018

 As most parents and kids already know, the majority of public and private schools will be closed on Monday along with all Department of Motor Vehicles.
 So, what is open on Memorial Day?
 A lot of businesses that count on consumers to purchase products.
-If you’re looking for some good Memorial Day sales, several businesses are featuring discounts between 20 and 50 percent off select items, including Home Depot, Sears, JCPenney, Ashley Homestore, Lowe’s Pier 1 Imports, and Big Lots.
+If you’re looking for some good Memorial Day sales, several businesses are featuring discounts between 20 and 50 percent off select items, including Home Depot, Sears, JCPenney, Ashley Homestore, Lowe’s, Pier 1 Imports, and Big Lots.

 The holiday also makes for a good reason to take a date, a friend, or the family out to eat, and most restaurants will be open.
 Servers, hosts, bartenders, chefs, and managers all work hard during most federal holidays to provide a pleasant dining experience.
-Several restaurants also feature deals and freebies for veterans, including Capriotti’s Sandwich Shop, Bokamper’s, Firebirds Wood Fired Grill, Fogo de Chao, Hickory Tavern, Hooters, Logan’s Roadhouse, McCormick & Schmick’s, and many more.
+Several restaurants also feature deals and freebies for veterans, including Capriotti’s Sandwich Shop, Bokamper’s, Firebirds Wood Fired Grill, Fogo de Chão, Hickory Tavern, Hooters, Logan’s Roadhouse, McCormick & Schmick’s, and many more.

 We're proud to serve those who serve us.
 Active military and veterans eat free on #MemorialDay! pic.twitter.com/jsXCo4mYCU